-These questions and more will be examined through a $3.2 million research project developed through the Horticulture Innovation Australia (Hort Innovation) Green Cities fund, in partnership with the Population Wellbeing and Environment Research Lab (PowerLab), part of the Faculty of Social Sciences at the University of Wollongong (UOW).
+These questions and more will be answered through a $3.2 million research project developed through the Horticulture Innovation Australia (Hort Innovation) Green Cities fund, in partnership with the University of Wollongong’s (UOW) Population, Wellbeing and Environment Research Lab.

-“This project will address the key overarching research question now for industry and policy makers: what is the ideal amount of local green-space that helps to keep all of us healthy and out of hospital?
+“This project will address the key overarching research question now for industry and policy makers - what is the minimum threshold of local green-space that is necessary to elicit favourable health and societal outcomes?

-The research will cover five key themes: pregnancy and perinatal health; child health and educational attainment; adult mental health and chronic disease risk; health service use and healthcare costs; and green space preferences and outdoor recreation among seniors.
+The research will cover five key themes: pregnancy and perinatal health; mental health and chronic disease risk; health service use and healthcare costs; child health and educational attainment; and green space preferences and outdoor recreation among older people.

 This research is among the first round of projects to be funded through the Hort Innovation Green Cities strategic co-investment fund – an initiative that aims to invest in strategic longer-term research that drives a measurable increase in urban green-space.

-“This exciting project will not only inform the recommendations the nursery and landscape industries make to their clients, it will also enhance awareness of new understandings of green-space and health within the academic community internationally,” Hort Innovation Chief Executive John Lloyd said.
+“This exciting project will not only inform the recommendations the nursery and landscape industries make to their clients, it will also enhance awareness of new understandings of green-space and health,” Hort Innovation Chief Executive John Lloyd said.

-The research and investigator team led by the PowerLab spans four faculties at UOW (Social Sciences; Science Medicine and Health; Engineering and Information Sciences; Business).
+The research and investigator team spans four faculties at UOW (Social Sciences; Science Medicine and Health; Engineering and Information Sciences; Business).
 It also includes investigators from the Early Start Research Institute, the Illawarra Health and Medical Research Institute and the South Western Sydney Local Health District, ensuring excellent clinical expertise and strong connections to national decision-makers in the health and education sectors.